 GUJCET 2023 Paper Pattern

 - All the subjects include only multiple-choice questions.

-- The paper can be taken in English, Hindi or Gujarati.
+- The medium of the paper is English, Hindi or Gujarati.

 - Candidates should attempt 120 questions in 3 hours.

 - Physics and Chemistry – 2 hours

 - Mathematics/Biology – 1 hour